Stonnington immunisation service (not COVID-19)

 Book an immunisation appointment (not COVID-19)

-To book an immunisation appointment call 8290 1333 or complete the form below.
+To book an immunisation appointment, call 03 8290 1333 or complete the online booking form.

 - You must make an appointment the day before you come in.